Jayhubexp/FYP/api/README.md

 1. **Model Download Fails**: Ensure stable internet connection for first run
 2. **Audio Format Errors**: Server accepts most audio formats (webm, wav, mp3, m4a)
+   - If you see poor transcription results for webm/m4a from browsers, install `ffmpeg` so the server can convert to a 16k mono WAV before passing to the model.
 3. **GPU Not Detected**: Install PyTorch with CUDA support for GPU acceleration
 4. **Memory Issues**: whisper-small requires ~1GB RAM, use whisper-tiny for lower memory usage